 It's super important not to overmix cake/cupcake batter or you will form too much gluten and the cupcakes will not be light and airy.

-Add the cupcakes to a muffin tin filled with cupcake liners and fill each cupcake liner about ⅔ full of batter.
+Add the cupcakes to a muffin tin filled with cupcake liners and fill each cupcake liner until ⅔ full of batter.
 Don't fill too high or the cupcakes will rise too far out of the liner.

 Then bake at 350F for 20-22 minutes.
 Remove the cupcakes and let them cool on a dry rack completely before frosting.